terminalcloud/apps/docs/mybb.md

 ## Usage

 Just spin up your Terminal based on this snapshot.
-Access the admin section by clicking to "MyBB Admin login" and login with the credentials provided (see below).
+Click on "Check your installation here" and login as administrator with the credentials provided (see below).

 ### Credentials